ezr1234/classifier/README.md

 **Don't forget to install the libraries for python3.**

-Command Example: python3 classifier.py *Use python3*
+Command Example: python3 classifier.py

-The output will be the photos the classifier found and the year bellow it in the right order.
+*Use python3*

-In the 1.2 version was implemented the **No Year** detection.
-The program will move all the photos he couldn't find the TakenYear to a No Year folder.
+In version 2.0 was removed the No Year detection but now the program can organize in months.

 #Recomendations